$(A_\infty,2)$-categories and relative 2-operads: Introduction

 and equip $\theta(A\to X)$ with maps $s,t \colon \theta(A\to X) \to \Omega A$ that send $(u,\gamma_+,\gamma_-)$ to $\gamma_-$ resp.\ $\gamma_+$.
 Then the pair $\theta(A\to X) \sr{s,t}{\rightrightarrows} \Omega A$ is an $\wt{(A_\infty,2)}$-algebra.} $\triangle$

 We close this introduction by mentioning Michael Batanin's theory of $m$-operads, which is related to the notion of relative 2-operad defined in this paper.
-In fact, a 2-operad is the same thing as a 2-operad relative to the associative operad $\textsf{Ass}$.
+In fact, relative 2-operads can be phrased as instances of 2-operads, as we show in Prop.~\ref{prop:connection_with_batanin}.
 Moreover, in \cite{ba:config} Batanin proposed a collection of spaces $(B_T)$, where $T$ ranges over the 2-ordinals; this collection forms a 2-operad, and the spaces $B_T$ seem to be surjective images of the spaces $\ol{2\cM}_\bn$.
 An example of this is shown in Fig.~\ref{fig:BT}.